 Bipolar disorder is a lifelong condition that requires ongoing management.
 Dr. Ghelber is committed to helping you find the right treatment to restore balance to your life.

-To learn more about treating bipolar disorder, call the Institute for Advanced Psychiatry or book an appointment online today.
+To learn more about treating bipolar disorder, call the Institute for Advanced Psychiatry today.